gaslight/live_element/guides/introduction/installation.md

 window.liveSocket = liveSocket
 ```

-The JavaScript above expects `phoenix_live_view` to be available as a JavaScript dependency.
+The JavaScript above expects `live_element` to be available as a JavaScript dependency.
 Let's do that.

 ## npm dependencies